peterhinch/micropython-nano-gui/README.md

         return (r & 0xe0) | ((g >> 3) & 0x1c) | (b >> 6)
 ```
 This should be amended if the hardware uses a different 8-bit format.

-Refresh must be handled by a `show` method taking no arguments; when called,
-the contents of the buffer underlying the `FrameBuffer` must be copied to the
-hardware.

 The `Writer` (monochrome) or `CWriter` (color) classes and the `nanogui` module
 should then work automatically.